Mechanical impact tests

 Talk to our experts in mechanical shocks

-Shock vibrators
+Shock performed on electrodynamics vibrators

 - Half-sine and saw-tooth impact tests, impact response spectra.